Employee Rights and Responsibilities UK

 If an employee or a worker believes they have been subjected to detriment they can claim compensation at a tribunal.

 If an employee is dismissed in person their notice period usually starts the day after they’re told unless their contract of employment states otherwise.
 But if an employer dismisses the employee by letter or email, their notice period starts the day after they’ve read it unless stated otherwise.

 If an employer requests that the employee does not come into work for their notice period they’re still required to pay them during this period.
 The minimum notice an employer can give is called ‘statutory notice’.
 Employees who’ve worked less than a month, are agency or casual worker, or are self-employed, aren’t entitled to statutory notice.
 Employees who’ve been with their employer from 1 month to two years are entitled to one week and employees who’ve been with their employer for two years or more are entitled to one week for each full year, up to a maximum of twelve years.

 Employees have the right to be escorted at a disciplinary or tribunal hearing by a workplace companion or trade union representative.
 Although employees are not granted the rights to a companion at investigation hearings.
 And they have no right to be accompanied by a lawyer.

 Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE)

 If an employer sells its enterprise to a new employer, employees have protection under the Transfer of Undertakings (Protection of Employment) Regulations 2006.
-This protection applies to employees only, however, the definition of an employee under the regulation is wider and therefore many workers could fall under the protection of TUPE.
+This protection applies to employees only.
+However, the definition of an employee under the regulation is wider.
+Therefore many workers could fall under the protection of TUPE.

 Working from Home